SaurabhTiwari4093/Flood-Forecasting/README.md

 Furthermore, climate change is increasing the risk of floods worldwide, particularly in coastal and low-lying areas, because of its role in extreme weather events and rising seas.
 The increase in temperatures that accompanies global warming can contribute to hurricanes that move more slowly and drop more rain, funneling moisture into atmospheric rivers like the ones that led to heavy rains and flooding in California in early 2019.
 Meanwhile, melting glaciers and other factors are contributing to a rise in sea levels that has created long-term, chronic flooding risks for places ranging from Venice, Italy to the Marshall Islands.
 As such, the risk and impact of floods is continuing to slope upwards.

-Our team wanted to help solve this problem, so we created FloodML, a web application to predict floods and their impact before they even happen.
+Our team wanted to help solve this problem, so we created Flood Predictor, a web application to predict floods and their impact before they even happen.
 Then, we display this information in an interactive graphical format, making the information compelling and easy to understand for people and governments alike.

 ## What it does
-FloodML is our solution to floods in India.
+Flood Predictor is our solution to floods in India.
 It is a web app that uses advanced machine learning algorithms to predict future floods based on weather forecast data – precipation, wind speed, humidity, temperature, maximum temperature, cloud cover – while allowing users to effectively visualize current and upcoming floods.
 The app has 4 core components:

 #### 1. Plots
 The 3 visualizations on the plots page are bubble plots that display flood predictions, damage predictions, and heavy rainfall predictions across India, taking in factors such as precipation, wind speed, humidity, temperature, cloud cover, as well as previous data history.
 Plots: